 Planned Implementation to Achieve Future to Achieve Water Use Targets

-Pursuant to Resolution No. 460, the Monthly Minimum Charge for each meter size will increase by $1.00 each year for the next four years.
-The District will continue to periodically review its water rates and will consider rate increases as necessary.
+The District is considering a new water rate study and will continue to periodically review its water rates and will consider rate increases as necessary.

 Public Education and Outreach

 CVWD has very limited staff and serves a relatively small and tight-knit community; therefore, its public education and outreach is limited.
 CVWD offers residential surveys to customers to identify potential water waste in the home, and to connect customers with resources to repair inefficient appliances or change wasteful habits.
 CVWD also provides a similar program for large commercial users, involving site visits, evaluation of all water-using apparatuses and processes, and a customer report identifying recommended efficiency measures, paybacks, and agency incentives.
 The District does not offer a formal school education program; however, it has provided speakers to various classes and groups upon request.